ericcornelissen/svgo-action/CONTRIBUTING.md

 while an integration test should still focus on one thing, it is generally not necessary to mock anything (exceptions include file system operations and network communication).

+### End-to-End Tests

+The end-to-end tests can be found in the `test-e2e` job in the GitHub Actions workflow `push-checks.yml`.
+Due to the nature of these tests they cannot be run locally.
+It is generally not necessary for you to add any end-to-end tests when you contribute to this Action.
+The end-to-end tests' primary function is verify that the source code can be run as an Action.

 ### Mutation Testing